Validate content in a data model (Beta)

 - An unpublished draft of a workbook that uses the data model is not updated by content validation if the published version of a workbook does not use the data model.
 Instead, a user in the draft is prompted to update sources the next time they open the draft.

 - An unpublished draft of an embedded workbook is not updated by content validation.
-As a result, users that edit embedded workbooks that depend on a data model that required validating content might experience invalid columns or errored elements.
+As a result, users that edit embedded workbooks that depend on a data model that required validating content might experience invalid columns or elements with errors.

 Validate the content in your data model